Neurolinguistics: Language acquisition

 Another topic is the relationship between brain structures and language acquisition.
 Research in first language acquisition has already established that infants from all linguistic environments go through similar and predictable stages (such as babbling), and some neurolinguistics research attempts to find correlations between stages of language development and stages of brain development, while other research investigates the physical changes (known as neuroplasticity) that the brain undergoes during second language acquisition, when adults learn a new language.

 Neuroplasticity is observed when both Second Language acquisition and Language Learning experience are induced, the result of this language exposure concludes that an increase of gray and white matter could be found in children, young adults and the elderly.
+Research has further explained the role of genetic factors and neural circuitry in early language development.
+Variations in genes associated with neural development, including differences in major language-related pathways such as frontotemporal networks, contribute to individual differences in language acquisition outcomes.

 Language pathology

 Neurolinguistic techniques are also used to study disorders and breakdowns in language, such as aphasia and dyslexia, and how they relate to physical characteristics of the brain.

 Technology used

 Images of the brain recorded with PET (top) and fMRI (bottom).
 In the PET image, the red areas are the most active.
 In the fMRI image, the yellowest areas are the areas that show the greatest difference in activation between two tasks (watching a moving stimulus, versus watching a black screen).

 Since one of the focuses of this field is the testing of linguistic and psycholinguistic models, the technology used for experiments is highly relevant to the study of neurolinguistics.
 Modern brain imaging techniques have contributed greatly to a growing understanding of the anatomical organization of linguistic functions.
 Brain imaging methods used in neurolinguistics may be classified into hemodynamic methods, electrophysiological methods, and methods that stimulate the cortex directly.